Introduction

 Defining Key Qualities of Effective Counselors

-Commitment to Growth: A good advisor is dedicated to ongoing professional development, continually seeking to enhance their skills and knowledge.
-This dedication not only benefits the advisor but also enriches the healing experience for individuals, especially through the incorporation of the latest mindfulness techniques that can improve therapy results.
+- Commitment to Growth: A good advisor is dedicated to ongoing professional development, continually seeking to enhance their skills and knowledge.
+This dedication not only benefits the advisor but also enriches the experience for individuals, especially through the incorporation of the latest mindfulness techniques that can improve therapy results.

 Identifying Traits of Average Counselors